ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+Because he lost his domain in a bet!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the cybersecurity expert always carry a flashlight?
-Because he wanted to shed some light on the dark web!
+3. Why did the security guard bring a ladder to work?
+Because he wanted to level up his firewall!

-4. Why don't programmers like nature?
-It has too many bugs!
+4. Why did the programmer always bring a pen and paper to the gym?
+In case he needed to document his gains in binary!

 [
-Sat Aug 26 01:03:25 UTC 2023
+Sun Aug 27 01:08:56 UTC 2023
  ]